memfault/interrupt/_drafts/practical_zephyr_01_kconfig.md

 While this search does point out that there is a dependency on the `BOOT_BANNER` symbol, it cannot know our current configuration and therefore can't tell us that disabling `PRINTK` won't have any effect since `BOOT_BANNER` is also still enabled by default.

-### Nordic's Kconfig extension for `vscode`
+### Nordic's Kconfig extension for VS Code

-Another graphical user interface for _Kconfig_ is the [nRF Kconfig](https://marketplace.visualstudio.com/items?itemName=nordic-semiconductor.nrf-kconfig) extension for `vscode`.
-This is an extension tailored for use with the [nRF Connect SDK](https://www.nordicsemi.com/Products/Development-software/nrf-connect-sdk) and with Nordic's [complete `vscode` extension pack](https://nrfconnect.github.io/vscode-nrf-connect/), but to some extent, this extension can also be used for a generic Zephyr project and might therefore also be useful if you're not developing for a target from [Nordic](https://www.nordicsemi.com/):
+Another graphical user interface for _Kconfig_ is the [nRF Kconfig](https://marketplace.visualstudio.com/items?itemName=nordic-semiconductor.nrf-kconfig) extension for VS Code.
+This is an extension tailored for use with the [nRF Connect SDK](https://www.nordicsemi.com/Products/Development-software/nrf-connect-sdk) and with Nordic's [complete VS Code extension pack](https://nrfconnect.github.io/vscode-nrf-connect/), but to some extent, this extension can also be used for a generic Zephyr project and might therefore also be useful if you're not developing for a target from [Nordic](https://www.nordicsemi.com/):

 ![]({% img_url practical-zephyr/kconfig-nrf-vscode.png %})